Turquie Santé

 PKP (Full transplant)Severe / scarred corneaFull corneal replacement12-18 months

-Corneal transplantation: When other options are exhausted
+Corneal transplantation: When conservative options exhaust

 Share this page